smartman/woocommerce_smartaccounts/readme.txt

 * Plugin does not handle errors which come from exceeding rate limits or unpaid SmartAccounts invoices.
 * If there are errors then invoices might be missing and rest of the Woocommerce functionality keeps on working
 * SmartAccounts API key, API secret and Payment account name must be configured before plugin will start working properly.
+* If plugin creates offer and this offer is deleted by the time invoice is created then creating invoice will fail.
+* Exact shipping method is not sent to SmartAccounts

+These shortcomings can be resolved by additional development.
+If these are problem for you then please get in touch with margus.pala@gmail.com

 == Changelog ==

+= 3.0.0 =
+Allows sending Woo orders to SmartAccounts as Offer.
+Connects offers with invoices when creating Invoice later.
+Includes phone when sending new Client to SmartAccounts Improved detection of Client by name if OÜ, FIE etc is not written correctly to the billing info Possible to connect Woo and SmartAccounts clients with company registration code in order meta using _billing_regcode

+= 2.2.5 =
+Better handling of payment methods

 = 2.2.4 =
 Better discount and cents fraction rounding